To catch up on Ocracoke news, click here.

 “Those oysters are incredible,” said Matt Lindner of Rockhill, S.C., about the raw oysters while he was busy at a steam table with three other pals.

 Mark Reisinger and Will Steger, both of Maryland, agreed.
-Steger noted that the live oysters he gets from the Chesapeake Bay are brackish.
+Steger said the live oysters he gets from the Chesapeake Bay are brackish.
 Before eating them, he puts the oysters in a basket and floats them in coastal waters for two tides to increase their salinity.

 Woccocon harvests year round, Wilson said, and, for now, only supplies local outlets.